 It is what has driven the improved gas mileage that many cars and SUV’s can produce today.

 Military applications must meet a higher standard of performance and reliability.
-It is because they are put to use in the harshest of environments.
+These applications are put to use through harsh environments.

 Bladder molding has made the replacement of complex parts possible.
 All this without compromising the strength or functionality.

 Bladder molding has enabled composite manufacturing to strengthen components with carbon fibers.

 Aerospace, defense, automotive, medical and sports and recreation have all found ways to improve their respective industries.

 They have taken advantage of composite engineering.
 The technology that has allowed companies to replace metal with an equal or better composite part.